coldfumonkeh/oauth2server/README.md

 * `scope`: any scope values that may be in play
 * `aud`: the audience that should be consuming this request (the client application)

+It is worth noting that the `access_token` value is set to expire within 60 minutes of generation.

 ### The Refresh Token

 The contents of the `refresh_token` string, when decoded, will look similar to the following: